AleoNet/welcome/documentation/guides/solidity-to-leo/migration-guide.md

 }
 ```

-**Leo's Simplified Approach:**
-Leo only supports value types - all data is copied when passed around:
+**Leo** only supports value types - all data is copied when passed around:

 ```leo
 program value_types.aleo {